SanguineEpoch/marzipan-docs-client/README.md

-# marzipan-docs-vuepress
+# marzipan-docs-client
-Vuepress client for Marzipan documentation
+Client for Marzipan documentation